AgnostiqHQ/covalent/doc/source/api/executors/gcpbatch.rst

 2. Usage Example
 ===========================================

 Here we present an example on how a user can use the GCP Batch executor plugin in their Covalent workflows.
 In this example we train a simple SVM (support vector machine) model using the Google Batch executor.
-This executor is quite minimal in terms of the required cloud resoures that need to be provisioned prior to first use.
-The Google Batch executor needs the following cloud resources pre-configured
+This executor is quite minimal in terms of the required cloud resources that need to be provisioned prior to first use.
+The Google Batch executor needs the following cloud resources pre-configured:

 * A Google storage bucket
 * Cloud artifact registry for Docker images